guptabhaskar/COVID-19-Hotspot-Tracker/README.md

 # COVID-19-Hotspot-Tracker
 A web application that tells you about containment zones within 5km of your current location or the address entered.
-A new user can add his own hotspot/containment zone which will be used once approved by admin after logging in.
+A new user can add a new hotspot/containment zone which will be used once approved by admin after logging in.
 The containment zones are not up to date.
 <br/>
 <br/>
 <div align='center'>